CraftInsights/FastAPIResearchStudy/README.md

 After viewing the content, participants will take a post-survey to evaluate their understanding of the statistical concepts.
 The data collected from the surveys will be compared between the animated and static content groups to identify any differences in learning outcomes.
 This study aims to contribute to the ongoing discussion on the use of animations in educational content and provide insights into their effectiveness as a learning tool.

-> This research project is arranged by Dr. Herbert; full-time faculty member in the Psychology Department, Faculty of Health
+> This research project is arranged by Dr. Herbert; a full-time faculty member in the Psychology Department, Faculty of Health

 ## Features